 Losing a loved one is an emotionally challenging time in anyone’s life.
 If your loved one’s death is the result of negligent or intentional actions, you may be entitled to compensation.
 Navigating Florida’s complex wrongful death laws can be confusing.
 A Wesley Chapel wrongful death lawyer near you from Distasio Law Firm can streamline deadlines, documents, and more on your behalf so that you can focus on being with your family as you mourn your loss.

 After a wrongful death, pursuing financial recovery can mean filing a lawsuit against those responsible for your loved one’s death.
 This could be an individual, a company, or multiple people.
 Being awarded compensation does not make up for losing a loved one.
 However, it can help you feel a sense of justice.
-Our team of skilled personal injury attorneys can assess your Wesley Chapel wrongful death case for free and advise you of your options during a free consultation.
+Our team of Wesley Chapel attorneys can assess your wrongful death case for free and advise you of your options during a free consultation.

 Determining if You are Eligible to Pursue Wrongful Death Damages